AI did not replace software engineers.

 Once output starts looking finished before judgment is actually present, the workflow has to compensate.

-That is where legal AI products either become real systems or stay impressive demos.
+Legal AI products either account for that gap or stay impressive demos.

-If polished output can hide important mistakes, then the system has to do more than generate faster work.
+If polished output can hide consequential mistakes, the system has to do more than generate faster work.
 It has to make the work inspectable.
 It has to use grounded sources where the task requires them.
 It has to create explicit review boundaries, require approval before legal effect, and preserve audit trails that show what the machine did and why.
-Most importantly, it has to be designed on the assumption that a user may miss something important.
+It also has to assume that a user may miss something important.

 AI did not eliminate software engineering.
 It changed the shape of the work and pushed more of its value toward judgment.